StackVista/stackstate-docs/use/alerting/notifications/configure.md

 Configure the notification:

-1. Name - Choose a name that is short but still describes what the intent is of this notification.
-It is mostly useful for your own reference in the notifications overview
+1. Name - Choose a name that's short but still describes what the intent is of this notification.
+It's mostly useful for your own reference in the notifications overview
-2. Status - The notification can be disabled temporarily in case it is not yet needed, turns out to be too noisy etc...
+2. Status - The notification can be disabled temporarily in case it's not yet needed, turns out to be too noisy etc.
 3. Notify when - A critical health state always triggers a notification, but optionally also deviating states can be included
 4. Scope - In the example health states for all monitors and all components will be sent, this can be reduced by selecting 1 or more of the filters in the [scope](#scopes) section.